Legendarylion1/Personal-Projects/README.md

 ### Save
 Save just saves the current state of the game.
 I think that the save happens a little too quickly and people may not understand that their game was saved, so I am going to add a popup and indicator that shows that the save occurred.
 For now just know that if the game sends you back to the main world without crashing, then the save is complete.
 ### Settings
-Settings are not yet implemented and will not do anything.
-Settings in the future will allow you to change what buttons perform each action.
-I will need to refactor the way I handle input so I am putting that off towards the end of development.
-Settings will also allow you to turn on or off auto-save for different features of the game.
-Lastly, I would like to add a setting for displaying framerate and changing the speed of text with dialogue.
+At the top left you are able to change your movement keybinds, and the top right you can change the key used to interact.
+To change a key you can click on the one the you want to change, and then click on the key that you would like to replace it with.
+At the bottom there are toggle-able settings that you can change by clicking on them.
+Show fps displays the framerate of the game, auto save will automatically save the game whenever you enter a new section of the map or building, and finally faster text will increase the speed at which the AI talks.
 ### Exit
 Exit closes the game.
 Please note that the game does not save on exit.
 This is by design.
 I will add a setting that will allow for saving on exit.

 ## Challenges and Lessons Learned
-My three biggest challenges right now are the renderer, code structure, and movement
+My three biggest challenges right now are the renderer, code structure, and Data Structures

 All three of these problems should be fine by the time I'm done.
 I really need to refactor to fix these changes.
 If you see anything in my code that you think can be improved.
 Please do not hesitate to contact me and suggest improvements.
 I am here to grow and I always welcome constructive criticism.
 Here are some of the things that I think are the biggest issues with my code at the moment.
 Here is an insight into my thoughts as a software engineer.